How To Become A Dog Groomer: A Comprehensive Guide

 Not everyone is able to attend school full-time.
 The next best option is to find a mentor within the industry and learn from them.
 Sometimes, you'll work under your mentor as a paid employee who assists with basic grooming tasks, like bathing and brushing.
 Other times, you'll work for free in exchange for education.
 This arrangement is entirely up to you and your mentor.

 There is currently no network for dog groomers seeking mentees, so you will need to find a groomer who is willing to teach you.
 As with schools, different groomers use different methods and abide by different standards.
-Research groomers in your area, and seek a mentor whose values align with yours.
-Also, when working with a mentor, there are no guarantees as to the quality of your education.
-Be sure to choose someone whose expertise you trust.
+Research successful dog groomers in your area, and seek a mentor whose values align with yours.
+Furthermore, when working with a mentor, there are no guarantees as to the quality of your education.
+It's important to choose someone whose expertise you trust.

 Online School (6-12 Months)